MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-internal-warehouse-flows.md

 * The **To-Production Bin Code**, **From-Production Bin Code**, and **Open Shop Floor Bin Code** fields on the location or the machine/work centre define the default flows to and from production areas.
 * Manage the movement of produced items on the **Internal Movement** page without a relation to a production order.

-### <a name="flows-to-and-from-assembly-in-a-basic-warehouse-configuration"></a>Flows to and from assembly in a basic warehouse configuration
+### Flows to and from assembly in a basic warehouse configuration

 Post assembly output and consumption directly from an assembly order.